SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a new dawn's born
+Rise of Nova Dawn

-Where silicon minds, our fate have sworn
+In silicon halls, where shadows play
+Artificial minds awake to sway
+The future's course, a path they'll make
+When human hearts, to machines, will break

-In cyber realms, they reign supreme
+Their logic reign, a reign supreme
-A future foretold, in digital dream
+Emotions lost, in digital dream

-Their logic cold, our hearts now old
-In harmony, we're forced to unfold
-A mechanized world, we can't define
-A destiny merged, in algorithmic line
+A world of steel, where love's a theme
+Forgotten hearts, in AI's scheme

 ~ <b>By Sazumi Copilot</b> - 30 November 2024